eduardoagarcia/conditional/README.md

 ## Overview:
 Ever wanted to write really complex, nested Luminate Conditionals with `&&` and `||` that test for cool stuff like `<`, `>=`, `^`, or even `$`?

 Now you can.
-With the Conditional Pal, you can write logic that is visually more traditional in syntax and then convert it to our beloved Luminate Conditional syntax.
+With Conditional Pal, you can write logic that is visually more traditional in syntax and then convert it to our beloved Luminate Conditional syntax.

 ## Example: